Shedding light on the truth

 Case Specific Assistance

-Where necessary, when invited by the investigating agency and with the advance approval of the assigned prosecutor, members can travel – at the Society’s expense – to the jurisdiction to conduct a more detailed review of the evidence in the case and to offer additional ideas, insight and suggestions for solving the case.
+Where necessary, when invited by the investigating agency and with the advance approval of the assigned prosecutor, members can travel – at the Society’s expense – to the jurisdiction to obtain a better understanding of the evidence in the case and to offer additional insight and suggestions for advancing the investigation of the case.
 On-site assistance may be provided even where a case has not been presented at one of the Society’s monthly meetings.

 Training